 Starbucks took their eye off the ball

-In 2003, Starbucks created its own music recording company, won eight Grammys, then launched a movie, and started a partnership with William Morris to scout for music, books, and films.
+In 2003, their brand ego got a bit of control.
+Starbucks created its own music recording company, won eight Grammys, then launched a movie, and started a partnership with William Morris to scout for music, books, and films.
 Starbucks even opened an “entertainment” office in Los Angeles.

 The company exited the entertainment business and rebuilt everything back to the coffee ritual.
 It closed each store location for an entire day to retrain every barista—a symbol of what is most important to consumer experience of the brand.
 Starbucks created sandwiches, snacks, and pastries around the coffee routine to gain more share of requirements and stretch the coffee routine into lunch and dinner.
 All these efforts were designed to rekindle the consumer experience.

-The following five elements of strategic thinking allowed Starbucks to complete its turnaround plan.
+The strategic thinking allowed Starbucks to complete its turnaround plan.